 A breast milk color guide

-Having established that your breast milk is likely to go through plenty of funky color and texture changes during those first weeks of postpartum — what about the coming months and years of breastfeeding that lie ahead?
+Having established that your breast milk will likely go from yellow to cream in the first weeks of postpartum feeding, what about the coming months and years of breastfeeding that lie ahead?

 Even months down the line, the color of your mature milk is unlikely to remain consistent, but a little change here or there is still rarely reason for concern.
 Your breast milk color may be affected by any number of factors, including:

-Medications and supplements: Some medications and supplements may affect the color of your milk.
-For example, Minocycline (an antibiotic) can cause your breast milk to turn black.
+• Medications and supplements: Some medications and supplements may affect the color of your milk.
+For example, Minocycline (an antibiotic) can cause your breast milk to turn black (4).
 Tell your doctor if you’re breastfeeding before taking minocycline.

-Infection or illness: In some cases, infection or illness may cause the milk to have a bluish or greenish tint.
+• Infection or illness: Anecdotal reports suggest that infection or illness may cause the milk to have a bluish or greenish tint.
 Breastfeeding while you’re sick is just fine though — in fact, it actually has plenty of benefits for your baby.

 Freezing your milk can also change its color — this is completely normal, so don’t be surprised if your frozen milk has taken on a more yellowish hue when you come back to defrost it!